Content Marketing Manager at Leadspace

 So, naturally, here are 6 reasons account-based marketing and artificial intelligence are the perfect match.
 (Or alternatively, 6 things account-based marketing and artificial intelligence have in common.)

-Account-based marketing and artificial intelligence both make lead generation more efficient and effective
+Account-based marketing and artificial intelligence both make demand generation more efficient and effective

 The most obvious thing ABM and AI have in common is the problem they solve.
 As mentioned above, account-based marketing and artificial intelligence are above all ways to make B2B marketing and sales more efficient.

 Let’s start with AI.
 Artificial intelligence is used in so many fields for precisely this purpose.
 While they may not have the creative thinking or intuition human beings possess (yet…), machines are able to process a great deal more information than people can.